Mzhongwei/er_embedding_streaming/README.md

     - With input files: uses both graph file `.graphml` and embedding file `.emb` generated from pre-training process
 - Output file: similarity results and predictions stored as a `.db` file in the `pipeline/similarity` directory.

-For testing streaming process, pls run `python main.py -f config/config-stream`
+For testing streaming process, pls run `python main.py -f Config_example/config-stream`

 ### Evaluation
 We provide 3 metrics for the evaluation: precision, recall and f1-score.
-All evaluation results are logged in `pipeline/evaluation/evaluation.log`
+All evaluation results output to the terminal and simultaneously logged in `pipeline/evaluation/evaluation.log`.

-For verifying the results of the experiment, pls run `python main.py -f config/config-evaluation`
+For verifying the results of the experiment, pls run `python main.py -f Config_example/config-evaluation`

 ## ANNEXES
 ### default values list: